Three Dances (Górecki): Form

-Presto, marcatissimo
+I. Presto, marcatissimo

 The first movement is structured in ternary form (A–B–A').
 It opens with fortissimo ostinato figures in triple meter rhythm, over which violins present a theme in form of a simple melody centred around E as the tonal centre.
 This material, alongside the ostinati figures, is constantly repeated with slight variations.
 The central section introduces a folkish, march-like theme on the horns, while constantly switching between duple and triple meter.
 The first part is then recapitulated, with the main melody on clarinets, bassoons and violins while the tonal centre moves from E to C. When it seems the second section is going to be recapitulated as well, but this time in fortississimo, the presto ends with a sudden chord.

+II.
 Andante cantabile

 The second movement is scored for solo strings, written in form of an arch.
 It begins with a theme based on a long-drawn melody, which is exposed in piano by first violins over a duple meter rhythm, which leads to a fortissimo central climax.
 Then the music returns to the opening melody.
 The andante ends with the underlying ostinato contrasted against sustained chords on first violins.

+III.
 Presto – Marcatissimo

 The third movement opens with a two-note ostinato on cellos and basses, over which the solo bassoon presents a modal-inflected main theme in mezzo piano, which is then taken by clarinet over a bassoon pedal note.
 This dynamic of a higher woodwind instrument taking the melody while the previous one provides support continues with oboe and piccolo.
 After a general pause, divided strings take the ostinato while woodwinds have the melody.

 After another general pause, the second section opens with fortissimo C major triad chords, followed by a second theme on first violins.
 A brief transition, comprised purely by repeating ostinati, leads to a return to the main section material on strings, horns and bassoon.
 Then a fortississimo climax is reached on full orchestra, followed by a repeat of the ostinato transition on strings and brass.
 For the final time, the main material returns in full orchestra but in fortissississimo.
 The piece then ends with a triumphal E major triad that is hammered down with what James Harley describes as "Beethovenian finality", with the addition of a dissonant major seventh on the final chord.